homebridge-simplisafe3/homebridge-simplisafe3/README.md

 Switch this on to get more details about your sensors and plugin behavior in your Homebridge logs.
 This can be useful if you are having trouble or need to report an issue.

-#### `subscriptionId`
+#### `subscriptionId` (Account Number)
 Type: string

-Add this parameter in case you have multiple protected locations or accounts with SimpliSafe.
-The `subscriptionId` can be found at the bottom of your base unit.
+Add this parameter in case you have multiple protected locations or accounts with SimpliSafe, this is your "account number" in Simplisafe.
+The best way to ensure you have the correct number is to check under the [SimpliSafe web control panel > View Account](https://webapp.simplisafe.com/#/account) and look for **account #** next to the correct plan.
+For most users this is the same as the serial number at the bottom of your base unit.

 #### `sensorRefresh`
 Type: integer (default `15` seconds)